M-Haider-Rauf/Sorting-Visualizer-Cpp/README.md

 Merge Sort
 The yello bars are left and right indexes, the blue bar is the middle.

+# To Run
+If you're on Windows, download the Release folder and run the exe.
+For other platforms, you have to compile yourself.

 # Controls
 * **Up/Down** to change array size